Backyard Baseball

-Backyard Baseball is a series of baseball video games for children which was developed by Humongous Entertainment and published by Atari.
+Backyard Baseball is a series of baseball video games for children which was originally developed by Humongous Entertainment.
 It was first released in October 1997 for Macintosh and Microsoft Windows.
 Later games were featured on Game Boy Advance, PlayStation 2, GameCube, Wii, and iOS.
-It is part of the Backyard Sports series.
-There have been eleven different versions of the game since 1997.
-Some of the game titles that were created include Backyard Baseball, Backyard Baseball 2001-2010, and Backyard Sports: Sandlot Sluggers.
+It is part of the Backyard Sports series, of which this series serves as its first sub-series.